glowingkitty/WebSlidePresenter/README.md

 ## 📖 Usage Guide

 ### 1. Load Your Presentation

+**Option A: Click to Upload**
-1. Click **"Load PDF Presentation"** button
+1. Click **"📁 Load PDF"** button in the top toolbar
-2. Select your PDF file
+2. Select your PDF file from the dialog
 3. Wait for slides to render (progress indicator shows status)

+**Option B: Drag & Drop (Recommended)**
+1. Drag your PDF file from your file explorer
+2. Drop it onto the slide preview area (highlighted in blue when dragging)
+3. Watch as the app processes your slides with a progress bar

+**Note**: Your presentation will automatically persist across page reloads, so you can close and reopen your browser without losing your slides.

 ### 2. Set Up Timing